okeyrita/Test_task/README.md

 ```
 show dbs
 ```
-- Open our database.
+- Open our database
 ```
 use database
 ```
-- Show list of collections.
+- Show list of collections
 ```
 show collections
 ```